jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today Tasks
+- Movement spells should work on pickups
+- More movement spells that cause burn when they touch lava
+    - stomp
+    - explode on death
 ## Stretch Tasks for Today
 - Task: Better shaders for lava?
-- Content: Explode on death curse
 - Content: A spell to destroy corpses

 ## Tasks